badlydrawnrob/elm-playground/elm-in-action/README.md

 ## Chapter 04 to-dos

+> It might be an idea to break up each functionality into it's own Ellie demo.
+This way I can properly view the flow of each part.

 ### First working example

 > A working PhotoGroove from a simple string of photos served on an external server: https://github.com/badlydrawnrob/elm-playground/releases/tag/0.3.23 and in Ellie App: https://ellie-app.com/qgp5GSmkLk4a1